cypress-io/cypress-documentation/source/guides/references/configuration.md

 Cypress.config('pageLoadTimeout') // => 100000
 ```

-## Test Declaration
+## Test Options

-To apply a specific Cypress {% url "configuration" configuration %} value to a suite or test, pass a configuration object to the function.
+To apply a specific Cypress {% url "configuration" configuration %} value to a suite or test, pass an options object to the test or suite function.

+These options will take effect during the suite or tests where they are set then return to their previous default values after the suite or tests are complete.

-{% partial per_test_config_whitelist %}
+{% partial test_options_config_whitelist %}

-### Configure suite of tests configuration
+### Suite of test options

 ```js
 describe('page display on medium size screen', {